exploitprotocol/truffleHog/README.md

-add web interface which allows it to be run as a service -- done add dockerfile so it can be run as a web service -- done slack support -- done
+add web interface which allows it to be run as a service -- done add dockerfile so it can be run as a web service -- done slack support -- done support for private repo in private org -- done

-add unit tests for all functionality --wip more custom patterns -- wip support for gitrob filenames -- wip
+Trufflehog is a long running task, HTTP times out before it returns, so it's better to run the jobs on celery add unit tests for all functionality --wip more custom patterns -- wip support for gitrob filenames -- wip